rage/java-programming-fall-19/data/part-1/2-printing.md

 Tulostuskomennon avulla tulostettavaa tekstiä voi vaihtaa mielivaltaisesti, kunhan komento `System.out.println("mielivaltainen teksti");` -- eli `System` piste `out` piste `println` sulut auki `(` "teksti" sulut kiinni `)` ja puolipiste `;` pysyy muuttumattomana.
 Alla oleva komento tulostaa tekstin "Hei vaan!". -->

-Sections in the material similar to the text area above demonstrate an output produced by some example code.
+In this material, the text boxes like the one above demonstrate an output produced by the example code.
 Accordingly, the above program would produce the print output "Hello World!".
-You can try all of the material's examples in the exercise template named "Sandbox", which is found in the programming environment.
+You can try any of these examples in the exercise template named "Sandbox", which you will find in the programming environment.

-Text printed with the print command can be changed arbitrarily as long as the command `System.out.println("arbitary text");` -- i.e., `System` dot `out` dot `println` open parentheses `(` "the text" close parentheses `)` and semicolon `;` remains unchanged.
-The command below command will print the text "Hello there!".
+You can print any text you want with the command, as long as the command `System.out.println("arbitary text");` -- i.e., `System` dot `out` dot `println` open parentheses `(` "the text" close parentheses `)` and semicolon `;` remains unchanged.
+The command below will print the text "Hello there!".

 <!-- ```java
 System.out.println("Hei vaan!");